capsulephp/comparison/README.md

 some AWDI containers.

-Below you will find code for the scenario using Auryn, League Container, Illuminate Container, PHP-DI, and Symfony Dependency Injection.
+Below you will find code for the scenario using Auryn, League Container, Illuminate Container, PHP-DI, Symfony Dependency Injection and Ray.Di.
 Each container example uses the same[setup](./setup.php) with an `output()` function for inspecting the results.